The science behind why smoke seems to follow you around a campfire - Local News 8

 “What ends up happening is the fire is heating the air and that creates buoyancy, which is the scientific term for hot air rises,” research scientist Kerry Anderson told CTVNews.ca in a telephone interview on Saturday.

-Based in British Columbia, Anderson spent more than 30 years with the Canadian Forest Service and currently works for Environment Canada modelling smoke from forest fires for the prediction system FireWork.
+Based in British Columbia, Anderson spent more than 30 years with the Canadian Forest Service and currently works for Environment Canada modeling smoke from forest fires for the prediction system FireWork.

 He said because hot air is less dense, it lifts and creates a low-pressure zone that draws surrounding air into the fire in order to fill that area.